JackSherry6/ChIP-seq-standard-pipeline/README.md

-# Bulk RNA-seq Analysis Pipeline
+# Standard ChIP-seq Analysis Pipeline

 A reproducible, modular ChIP-seq analysis pipeline built with Nextflow, designed for alignment, QC, peak calling, annotation, motif analysis, and signal-based visualization.
 The workflow supports automated processing of multiple replicates using user-provided metadata and reference files.